fmoliveira/dotfiles/README.md

 ## Other Tools

+### gpg.sh

+Run `./gpg.sh` to setup the GPG keys effortlessly.

+This includes;

+- Downloading public GitHub GPG key, importing it, and prompting to trust it
+- Accepting a command line argument to the folder where my own GPG keys can be found (always keep your private keys away from the repository!!!)
-- `./gpg.sh` will setup my GPG keys effortlessly
+- Importing and prompting to trust my GPG keys
+- Configuring Git to always sign my commits with my default GPG key

+### ssh.sh

-- `./ssh.sh` will create a new SSH key and open GitHub's settings page
+Run `./ssh.sh` to create a new SSH key, copy the public key to the clipboard, and open GitHub's settings page where you can paste it.

 ## System Requirements